 Books and journal articles on Renaissance or Baroque art and architecture.
 Includes catalogs of four key German art history research institutes.

-The Journal Finder lists in one place every print and e-journal available through both paid subscriptions and reputable open access platforms.
-Use the Journal Finder to track down a journal, to see if it’s available online, or to compare access across databases or subscription services.
+The Journal Finder lists in one place every print and electronic journal, magazine, and newspaper available through both paid subscriptions and reputable open access platforms.
+Use the Journal Finder to see if Oberlin subscribes to these publications, to see if they're available online, or to compare coverage dates across databases or subscription services.

 The most authoritative, thorough, and complete list of full-text journals, magazines and newspapers maintained by the Oberlin College Libraries.

 OBIS provides access to print and digital books, databases, audiovisual materials, journals, and course reserves.
 It is the best place to look up books, recordings, journals and films by title to determine if you can access an item through Oberlin.
 To see if Oberlin has access to an individual article, use the journal list.
 OBIS makes it easier to search by subject heading than Summon does, but it does not index the full-text of any books.